nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 --- REST (Resource) Layer ---
 1. REST layer that supports XML (JaxB) and JSON (Jackson) request and responses.
 Jersey JAX-RS implementation.
 2. Basic Authorization using Spring security pointcuts.
-(Need HTTPS to complete the securing of the API)
+(Need SSL to complete the securing of the API)
-3. Profiling HTTP requests with Around aspects (AspectJ).
+3. Profiling of HTTP requests using Around aspects (AspectJ).
 4. JMS (Artemis) to asynchronously handle the results of the profiling of requests.

 --- Service Layer ---
-1. Validation using both annotation (Hibernate's JSR 380 Bean Validation API implementation) and Spring's Validator framework.
+1. Validation using both annotations (Hibernate's JSR 380 Bean Validation API implementation) and Spring's Validator framework.

 --- Data Access Layer ---
 There are 4 implementations of the DAO layer: